 The implant procedure is surgical in nature.
 It is expected that you will need some downtime.
 The following symptoms are not complications nor do they mean that something has gone wrong.

 This is simply what the healing process is like, no matter whether you are getting a single implant or a full mouth, such as the All-on-4.
-Remember to conduct excellent aftercare.
-Most of these hassles don’t need anything other than rest.
+Remember to focus on excellent aftercare to aid healing and avoid problems.
+Most of these symptoms can be resolved with only rest and keeping the area clean.

 There is bound to be some bleeding from the implant site for about 48-72 hours after the surgery.
 If your implant is on the upper arch or if you had sinus lifting, you might also experience bleeding from your nose.